 |March 3||March 8||Early Breeders, Displaying Raptors and Coniferous Forest Specialties|

 |March 24||April 12||Early Arriving Migrants in Southern Shropshire Upland and Riverine Woodland Habitats|

 |May 5||May 10||Summer Visitors and Breeding Birds of Mixed Woodlands|

 This link will take you to a page that lists all of the birds seen on course field trips.
 You will also learn a bit about bird taxonomy (the scientific naming of birds) and the relationships among different species as revealed through taxonomy.

-This section will be used once the course is underway to provide links to web pages and other documents that relate to the material encountered in the classes.
+This section is used to provide links to web pages and other documents that relate to the material encountered in the classes.

 Useful External Links